leoncvlt/itto/docs/README.draft.md

 ## 💾 Examples

-TODO
+`🚧 TODO`

 ## ⚙️ Game settings

-The following properties can be passed to the `settings` parameter of the `game` function:
+The following properties can be passed to the `settings` parameter of the `game.play` function:

 {[itto/core/settings.js:7]}

 ## 🧩 Game properties

-Import the `game` object to query information about the game currently running from inside the `init`, `tick` or `draw` methods:
+Inside `init`, `tick` or `draw` methods you can query different parameters from the `game` object to get specific properties of the game currently running:

-{[itto/core/itto.js:6]}
+{[itto/core/game.js:6]}

 ## 📦 Loading assets

-TODO
+`🚧 TODO`

 ## ✨ Functions

-`itto` offers a barebone set of functions to build your game with.
-All methods are named imports from the "itto" namespace.
+The library offers a barebone set of functions to build your game with.
+All methods are named imports from the `"itto"` namespace.

 ### 🎨 Drawing